HAKSOAT/tradingTOT/README.md

 You do not have to worry about the webdriver as Selenium 4 handles driver downloads itself.

+## Other Implementations

+- [Trading 212 API for TypeScript](https://github.com/bennycode/trading212-api) for Node.js use cases.

 ## Disclaimer
 This project is not officially affiliated with Trading212 or any other trading platform.
 It is developed as an independent tool to assist users in automating their trading strategies.
 Use at your own risk and discretion.